In March 2017, the board approved the following Minute of Purpose:

 Woolman Hill is a Quaker retreat center, open to all, on a beautiful New England ridge-top.
-We create opportunities for people to connect with that of God in themselves, in others, and in the natural world.
+We create opportunities for people to connect with the Divine in themselves, in others, and in the natural world.

 Antoinette Spruyt donated the land that is now Woolman Hill to Quakers in 1953.
 A number of Friends incorporated in 1954 to accept the gift, and they approved the following mission statement: